marzeq/command-runner.nvim/README.md

   depends = { "nvim-lua/plenary.nvim" },
   -- these are the default options, you don't need to include them if you don't want to change them opts = {
-    run_next_on_failure = false,
+    -- Run the next command even if the previous one failed (default: false) run_next_on_failure = false,
+    -- The height of the command output split (in %) split_height = 25,
   },
 },
 ```